couchbase/go-slab/README.md

 The NewArena() function takes an optional malloc() callback function, which will be invoked whenever the arena needs more memory for a new slab.
-If the supplied malloc() func is nil, the arena will default to instead using make([]byte, sizeNeeded).
+If the malloc() func is nil, the arena will default to using the builtin make([]byte, sizeNeeded).

-An application-specific own malloc() function can be useful for tracking and/or limiting the amount of slab memory that an Arena uses.
-It can be also used by advanced applications to supply mmap()'ed memory to an arena.
+An application-specific malloc() func can be useful for tracking and/or limiting the amount of slab memory that an Arena uses.
+It can be also used by advanced applications to supply mmap()'ed memory to an Arena.

 # Rules